-Education Safeguarding Advisory Service ESAS offers support to education providers to assist them to deliver effectively on all aspects of their safeguarding responsibilities.
-01296 382912 First Response Team (including Early Help, Channel) The First Response Team process all new referrals to social care, including children with disabilities.
-Referrals are assessed by the team to check the seriousness and urgency of the concerns and whether Section 17 and/or Section 47 of the Children Act 1989 apply.
+Education Safeguarding Advisory Service 01296 387981 ESAS offers support to education providers to assist them to deliver effectively on all aspects of their safeguarding responsibilities.
+First Response Team (including Early Help, Channel) 01296 383962 The First Response Team process all new referrals to social care, including children with disabilities.
+Referrals are assessed by the team to check the seriousness and urgency of the concerns and whether Out of hours Section 17 and/or Section 47 of the Children Act 1989 apply.
 The First Response Team will ensure that the referral reaches the appropriate team for assistance in a quick and efficient manner.
-08454 600 001 Out of hours 0800 999 7677 Local Authority Designated Officer (LADO) The Buckinghamshire Local Authority Designated Officer (LADO) is responsible for overseeing the management of all allegations against people in a position of trust who work with children in Buckinghamshire on either a paid or voluntary basis 01296 382070 Bucks Family Information Service Information for families on a range of issues including childcare, finances, parenting and education 01296 383065 Buckinghamshire Safeguarding Children Partnership (BSCP)

-Procedures, policies and practice guidelines
+0800 999 7677 Local Authority Designated Officer (LADO) 01296 382070 The Buckinghamshire Local Authority Designated Officer (LADO) is responsible for overseeing the management of all allegations against people in a position of trust who work with children in Buckinghamshire on either a paid or voluntary basis Bucks Family Information Service 01296 383065 Information for families on a range of issues including childcare, finances, parenting and education Buckinghamshire Safeguarding Children Partnership (BSCP) Procedures, policies and practice guidelines Schools Web School bulletin, Safeguarding links, A-Z guide to information and services Buckinghamshire Council Equalities & School 01296 382461 Improvement Manager Buckinghamshire Council Prevent Co-ordinator 01296 674784 Thames Valley Police 101 (999 in case of emergency)

-Schools Web

-School bulletin, Safeguarding links, A-Z guide to information and services

-BCC Equalities & School Improvement Manager 01296 382461

-BCC Prevent Co-ordinator 01296 674784

-Thames Valley Police 101

-(999 in case of

-emergency)